Catherine of St. Augustine: Death

+Towards the end of her life, Catherine began to lose weight and suffer from frequent exhaustion.
+Her superior Marie initially suspected that Catherine was suffering from a serious disease, but she later believed that Catherine was experiencing residual symptoms of demonic activity.
+Ragueneau similarly believed that Catherine's exposure to demonic activity had caused illnesses that physicians would not be able to treat.

-Catherine of St. Augustine died in 1668 at the hospital she had helped to run, aged 36.
+Catherine died in 1668 at the hospital she had helped to run, aged 36.
 She was widely held by the people of New France to have been a saint.

 Veneration

 Due to her self-sacrifice for both the European settlers of the colony and for the native inhabitants, Catherine came to be honoured as one of the six founders of the Catholic Church in Canada, representing the contributions of the Augustinian canonesses.
 The cause for her canonization was formally opened on 28 July 1926, granting her the title of Servant of God.

 Catherine was declared to have lived a life of extraordinary virtue on 9 March 1984 by Pope John Paul II.
 Declaring that she offered her life for the establishment of the Catholic faith in Canada, this same pope, on 23 April 1989, beatified her.

 Catherine's feast day is celebrated in Quebec on 8 May.
 Her remains are preserved for veneration at the Centre Catherine-de-Saint-Augustin, adjacent to the Hôtel-Dieu.